 Consider the area you’re planning to purchase the carpet for.
 For a bedroom, something pastel and luxurious might be a good idea because not many people wear shoes in their bedroom.
 For the dining room, on the other hand, you’ll be better off with something dark and short-haired in case of food spills, not to mention that chairs get shuffled around.
 As for the kitchen and bathroom, take moisture into account and choose something with anti-slip backing.

 The price range of carpets varies from very expensive to cheap.
 Before you start shopping, look at your budget and try to stick to it.
 Don’t be in a rush, patience often gets rewarded when a store has a sale, discounts or special deals.
 Keep in mind though that cheap carpets have a limited lifetime while by spending a little more can get you a quality carpet you’ll enjoy for years to come.

 When investing in a beautiful carpet, give it the care it deserves.
 Take your shoes off when you come home.
 Vacuum regularly.
 If the carpet suffers from an accident from a child, pet or food spill, research how to deal with the stain.
 The Internet is full of advice on how to clean up various stains such as food, liquids, pet accidents, crayons or even nail polish.
 Long haired carpets typically require more maintenance than short-haired carpets.
 Carpets of a dark fabric or with a motif are more forgiving than plain ones.
 Ask the carpet store how to keep your carpet in peak condition and if necessary ask their advice on a professional cleaner.

 Buying a carpet is not nearly as complicated as it might seem.
 The important thing is to know your budget and don’t let your heart speak louder than your brain.
-If you have any questions or would like to see the carpets we have available, please do not hesitate to call our helpful and friendly team via 01604 702 774 or send us an email using our online contact form.
+If you have any questions or would like to see the carpets we have available, please do not hesitate to call our friendly team on 07860 497949 or fill out our online contact form.